awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/rds-external-defaultvpc.md

 1. For **Type**, choose the DB engine that your application uses\.

 1. For **Source**, type **sg\-** to view a list of available security groups\.
-Choose the current security group to allow resources in the security group to receive traffic on the database port from other resources in the same group\.
+Choose the security group associated with an Elastic Beanstalk environment's Auto Scaling group to allow Amazon EC2 instances in the environment to have access to the database\.
 ![\[Edit the inbound rules for a security group in the Amazon EC2 console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/ec2-securitygroup-rds.png)

 1. Choose **Save**\.